 Other terms used with a similar concept include Site License, Enterprise Agreement (this is a common Microsoft term – EA), Volume Purchase Agreement (VPA) and All You Can Eat (AYCE).
 What all of these have in common is that the vendor gets a large revenue/spend commit, and the enterprise gets discounting and flexibility.

-How Else can you Get Discounts on AWS?
+How Else can you Get an AWS Discount?

-AWS does provide enterprises with multiple ways to consume its services based on their business needs and get volume discounts.
-Traditional on-demand instances allow you to pay for capacity by the hour without any long-term commitments or upfront payments..
-Reserved instances are ideal for applications with steady-state or predictable usage and can provide up to a 75% discount compared to on-demand pricing.
+AWS provides enterprises with multiple ways to consume its services based on their business needs and get volume discounts.
+Traditional on-demand instances allow you to pay for capacity by the hour without any long-term commitments or upfront payments.
+AWS Savings Plans are a way to save by committing to use at a micro scale: you commit to a certain amount of spend per hour, and in return get a discount on the VMs you’re already running.
+The less flexible reserved instances are another option for applications with steady-state or predictable usage and can provide up to a 75% discount compared to on-demand pricing.
+Especially for smaller organizations, there are a number of ways to get AWS credits to ease the burden.
 And of course they promote scale groups, spot instances, and other optimization efforts to reduce spend and waste but those are more cost control opportunities then they are discounts.
 Plus, you can always wait for better pricing.

 Should You Use an AWS EDP?

-Before committing to an AWS EDP, ensure that your organization will consume the amount of resources you are committing too.
+Whether you participate in this program is somewhat predicated on your existing partner relationship and amount of spend with AWS, but you can always reach out to your AWS representative.
+Before committing to an AWS EDP, ensure that you are confident your organization will consume the amount of resources you are committing to.
 Keep in mind that this can also include the AWS Marketplace.
-The third party solutions you can buy on the AWS Marketplace also count against your AWS EDP, and leverage that discount structure — so before completing a third-party transaction, make sure you check the Marketplace to see if the cloud solution you buy is listed there.
+The third party solutions you can buy on the AWS Marketplace also count toward your AWS EDP, and leverage that discount structure — so before completing a third-party transaction, make sure you check the Marketplace to see if the cloud solution you buy is listed there.